 David Fyfe is the Group CEO of Australian Christian College.
 He is responsible for the strategic direction of nine schools and Australia's largest non-government, K–12 online school.
 David has had the opportunity to discuss the emergence of online education with federal and state education ministers and state regulatory bodies.
 He believes that online education will continue to be a disruptive force in the educational landscape.
 Prior to his role in education, David has owned and operated businesses in the area of property development, commercial security, and publishing.

-Joel R. Gaines serves as the assistant head of the Upper School at Delaware County Christian School, and will be transitioning in summer 2018 to the role of high school principal at The City School in Philadelphia.
+Joel R. Gaines serves as the high school principal at The City School in Philadelphia.
 He graduated from Philadelphia Biblical University (Cairn University) with a BS in education and biblical studies, and earned his MEd in education from Cabrini University.
 Joel has served in multiple roles over the past 10 years in both Christian and public education, and in both urban and suburban settings.

 Tia Gaines has been teaching for 16 years, with 11 of those years spent in online education.
 She has taught as a middle school English teacher at Agora Cyber Charter School, where she also served as a Family Coach (helping students assimilate into online education) and then moved into the role of enrollment administrator (working with marketing, enrollment and retention).
 She currently is part of a start-up online school, Insight PA Cyber Charter School, where she is the English department chair and serves on the strategic planning committee.
 In addition to working in every aspect of online education— from academic, to student support, to enrollment—she has also taught in the SAIL (School for Applied and Innovative Learning) program at Delaware County Christian School in Newtown Square, PA.